NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

              * `Forcefield` input: `MolPPrep/outputs/molecule_forcefield.spf`

             .. note :: The `*.pdb`/`*.spf` files above do not yet exist; you specify the file paths where `MolProp` module will generate them.

+            .. note :: This step is the same for both production and test runs.

         .. figure:: quick_start/quick_start_Deposit_mols.png